 Favorite film: The Lion King

-Favorite pastimes: Hiking the Sangre de Cristo Mountain Range with my sons
+Favorite pastimes: Hiking the Sangre de Cristo Mountains with my family and friends

 Favorite destination: Mt Evans, Colorado